arjunparmar/VIRTUON/model_deployment/README.md

 ## Step to run this project:

 > NOTE: To run this project you will need Graphics Card (GPU).
-> To run on CPU please checkout here.
+> To run on CPU please checkout here.</br>
+> Also Note this commands are for Ubuntu only.

 #### 1. Clone this repo or download the zip file.
 #### 2. Ensure you have Python3 and pip already installed on your system.